JeSuisUnCaillou/AI-RPG/future_food_delivery.md

-# Large scale food management from the future
+# Large scale food delivery from the future
 * begin : you are hungry at home
 * end : you pay for your food delivery and eat
 * failure : you don't eat and sleep hungry